bbauska/JS-Definitive/README.md

 !(x === y) // => true: ! inverts a boolean value
 </pre>

-<p>If JavaScript expressions are like phrases, then JavaScript statements are like full sen‐
+<p>If JavaScript expressions are like phrases, then JavaScript statements are like full sentences.
-tences.
 Statements are the topic of Chapter 5.
 Roughly, an expression is something that computes a value but doesn’t do anything: it doesn’t alter the program state in any way.
 Statements, on the other hand, don’t have a value, but they do alter the state.
 You’ve seen variable declarations and assignment statements above.
 The other broad category of statement is control structures, such as conditionals and loops.
 You’ll see examples below, after we cover functions.</p>

-<p>A function is a named and parameterized block of JavaScript code that you define
+<p>A function is a named and parameterized block of JavaScript code that you define once, and can
-once, and can then invoke over and over again.
+then invoke over and over again.
 Functions aren’t covered formally until Chapter 8, but like objects and arrays, you’ll see them many times before you get to that chapter.
 Here are some simple examples:</p>

 <pre>
 // Functions are parameterized blocks of JavaScript code that we can invoke.